sunst0rm/Good_to_know/goodtoknow.md

 Pushing files from one directory without constantly repeating commands:

 `git commit -a -m "message here" && git push origin main`

+*
+While there is LFI, it is important to check if link is vulnerable to `php://filter`

+`php://filter/convert.base64-encode/resource`